Waterfalls and waterholes: the Uloola Track in Royal National Park

 Uloola Falls

-You’ll first pass the campsite - which looks like a nice spot if you want to spend the night - and then you follow the sign post to the falls.
+You’ll first pass the campsite - which looks like a nice spot if you want to spend the night - and then you follow the signpost to the falls.

-Depending on how much rain there has been there will either be a good flow or…… an almost non existent one.
+Depending on how much rain there has been there will either be a good flow or…… an almost non existent waterfall.
 We’ve visited lots of times when there is virtually no water and it is still a lovely spot.

 There is a great view over the forest and lots of shady spots where you can sit and enjoy a picnic or have a bit of a rest.